-IMPORTANT NOTE: For optimum performance, your cabinet should be located where an unrestricted air supply can circulate through the front grill.
-Never place or store anything inside the compressor compartment.
+IMPORTANT NOTE: For optimum performance, your cabinet should be located where an unrestricted air supply can circulate underneath and behind the cabinet.
+Do not obstruct the grill in the rear of the cabinet in any way, and never place or store anything inside the compressor compartment.
 These rules are essential for maximum cooling capacity and long life of your unit.